ARM-software/psa-api/status-code/index.md

 # PSA Certified<br />Status code API

-The Status code API provides common status and error codes for the PSA Certified API.
+The Status code API provides common status and error codes for the PSA Certified APIs.

-See the [PSA Certified API][psa-api] page for other PSA Certified API specifications.
+See the [PSA Certified APIs][psa-api] page for other PSA Certified APIs.

-Specification source files, updates, and discussions, as well as reference headers and example code, can be found in the associated [PSA Certified API GitHub project][psa-api-gh].
+Specification source files, updates, and discussions, as well as reference headers and example code, can be found in the associated [PSA Certified APIs GitHub project][psa-api-gh].

-Test suites to verify a correct implementation can be found in the [PSA Certified API Test suites][psa-api-ats].
+Test suites to verify a correct implementation can be found in the [PSA Certified APIs Test suites][psa-api-ats].

 [psa-api]:          ../
 [psa-api-gh]:       https://github.com/arm-software/psa-api